knative/docs/docs/install/Knative-with-Contour.md

 This external IP can be used with your DNS provider with a wildcard `A` record;
 however, for a basic functioning DNS setup (not suitable for production!) this external IP address can be used with `xip.io` in the `config-domain` ConfigMap in `knative-serving`.
-You can edit this with the following command:
+Enter the following command to edit the ConfigMap:

 ```
 kubectl edit cm config-domain --namespace knative-serving